 BABY JOHN (Room 103)

 Contrary to earlier accounts, research has shown that John was not born during a World War II air raid.
-However, he was named after our wartime leader, a name that he later renounced.
-John Winston Lennon was born on October 9th 1940 in Oxford Street Maternity hospital near the City Centre.
+However, he was named after our wartime leader—Winston Churchill—a name he later renounced.
+John Winston Lennon was born on 9th October 1940 at Oxford Street Maternity Hospital, near the city centre.

 Artwork © Shannon